zeatful/liquibase/README.md

 * When a simple query run using an xml tag fails, it will rollback and leave the database in a known state

 ### Transaction Commits and Rollbacks
-Liquibase is setup to run each changeset in a transaction so it can rollback to a safe state in the event of a failure.
+Liquibase is designed to run each changeset in a transaction so it can rollback to a safe state in the event of a failure.
+However an exception would be any normal database operation that implicitly commits prior transactions.
+Operations Types that would implicitly commit:
+* any drop statement
+* any create statement
+* any alter statement

 XML schema tags are preferred due to their ability to easily rollback and automatically create rollback statements for manual rollback invocation.
 However this is also to prevent failures which put the database in an indeterminant state.